 The new designation Registered Dietitian Nutritionist (RND) was introduced to convey certification that focuses on a broader concept of wellness as well as treatment of conditions.

 Although the difference in certification between a registered dietitian career and a nutritionist is distinct, the responsibilities of the two careers have overlap.
 Many nutritionists or RDs work in medical or clinical settings, but many also work in home and different types of care settings or at institutions, like a university.

 Some of the daily activities of each job include:

-- Assessing the nutritional and health needs of individual clients and patients
+- Answering nutritional questions and assessing health needs

 Your career in nutrition might take you to any number of different work settings, from creating meal plans for medical patients or helping set governmental policy to running your own business from home.
 Here's a list of some of the top employing industries for graduates of nutritionist degree programs:

 - Outpatient care centers